John Auer, M.S.

-Academic excellence involves gaining knowledge in your field so that when you go on an interview or start a job other get the “wow factor” from what you bring to the organization.
+Academic excellence involves gaining knowledge in your field so that when you go on an interview or start a job, others get the “wow factor” from what you bring to the organization.

 That it is highly interactive and hands-on in the learning process.

-Your son or daughter will be cared for holistically throughout their 4 years and you will see a progression throughout their time.
+Your son or daughter will be cared for holistically throughout their four years and you will see a progression throughout their time.